Best (& Worst) States to Buy Investment Property in 2025

 Nestled in the dry southwestern part of the United States, Arizona doesn’t see much seasonal change.
 Cities like Phoenix score over 300 days of sunshine, and winters rarely dip below 70°.
 The state’s 7 million people are spread out over 113,000 square miles, providing more stress-free living.

 Arizona has a healthy job market as well, falling into the top ten states for employment in the Union.
-Median household incomes come in at $61,529, near the national average.
-This number is up nearly 5% from last year.
-Property values are rising slowly throughout the state, averaging at $255,900.
+Median household incomes are $61,529, near the national average, up nearly 5% from last year.
+Property values are rising slowly throughout the state, averaging $255,900.

 At 0.66%, property taxes are lower than average.
 However, income taxes can range anywhere from 2.59% to 8%, depending on the income bracket.
 34.7% of residents choose to rent instead of buy, paying around $1,100 per month.
 This value is up an impressive 32% from last year.